ga-wdi-curriculum/git-branching/readme.md

   -Include in the `index.html` file an `h1` tag with the content "Merge Conflicts", and a `p` tag with something new you learned about today.
   - Create a New Repo on Github called `merge-conflicts` and add this repo locally as a remote repo for your merge-conflicts directory.
   - Make sure to save and commit local changes and push up to the Remote Repo
-  - Add the Secondary student as a Collaborator (search github for how to do this)
+  - Add the Secondary student as a Collaborator (look up how to do this)

   **Secondary** Students Instructions:
-  - After they are added as a Collaborator, they should clone the same repo.
-Do not fork the Repo.
+  - After they are added as a Collaborator, they should clone the same repo. **Do not fork the Repo.**

 3. Both the Primary and Secondary should make changes locally on the same "master" branch
   - Modify the `index.html`, including both changing the `h1` and `p` elements